-- 3.1 Due to the implementation of LGR in Northamptonshire this is North Northamptonshire's first year of setting this policy and indeed it's first budget process.
-Fees and Charges within the previous District & Borough Councils have been reviewed as to whether harmonisation is required based on statute, recharging and revised costs from an aggregated team moving forward perspective and certain categories of fees and charges have therefore been prioritised to be harmonised for vesting day including, Pre-Planning fees, Bulky Waste Collections and Taxi and Houses in Multiple Occupation (HMO) Licencing.
-This is additional to the already harmonised fees for Environmental Health licencing across North Northamptonshire - 3.2 Where these fees and charges were not deemed a priority to harmonise for Day 1, separate rates between areas of North Northamptonshire will remain in place and these will be reviewed either during the year or prior to the setting of the 2022/23 budget with a view to harmonise where possible over the next 2 -3 years.
+- 3.1 Due to the implementation of LGR in Northamptonsire this is North Northamptonshire's first year of setting this policy and indeed it's first budget process.
+Fees and Charges within the previous District & Borough Councils have been reviewed as to whether harmonisation is required based on statute, recharging and revised costs from an aggregated team moving forward perspective and certain categories of fees and charges have therefore been prioritised to be harmonised for vesting day including, Building Control, Pre-Planning fees, Bulky Waste Collections and HMO Licencing.
+This is in addition to the fees for Environmental Health licencing that are already harmonised across North Northamptonshire. - 3.2 The Council is committed to harmonising fees and charges where it is appropriate to do so as quickly as possible.
+Where fees and charges have not been harmonised for Day 1, separate rates between areas of North Northamptonshire will remain in place and these will be reviewed during the year with a view to harmonising where possible over the next 2-3 years.
+The proposals will be subject to the necessary notification and consultation requirements.